 It should be noted that the output responses from these sub-sample periods are qualitatively different.
 The IRF point estimates of the total GDP and the private GDP to the government spending shock are well above zero in SP1 (1960Q1 - 1989Q4), whereas their responses have become substantially muted when we employ data in SP2 (1987Q4-2017Q3).
 Putting it differently, both output responses remain positive for a prolonged period of time in SP1, but their responses become overall negative in SP2.
-We also note that the private GDP never respond positively to the shock in SP2, implying that initial positive responses of the total GDP simply reflect increases in government spending.
+We also note that the private from 1968Q4 to 1981Q2, which are not available on the SPF website.